QuentinRa/oneaudit/README.md

 WIP

-* Use given cache folder or temporary as default
-* Divide cache folder in api folders
 * Support wildcard import for LinkedIn Parser
 * Adding verbose to see enabled libraries
 * Add the last route for WhiteIntel